uspapon/phero-newyear-html/README.md

-# phero-newyear-html is a website template developed to submit an assignment. thank you.
+# phero-newyear-html is a website template developed to submit as an assignment. thank you.